Accelerator vs Incubator: What’s the Difference?

 Running a business is hard, and having the right support network for an early-stage founder can significantly improve the odds of a startup’s success.

 This is where accelerators, incubators and other types of growth programs can be incredibly useful.
 Many startups rely on this kind of expert help to launch their business.

 But what’s the difference between startup accelerators and incubators?
 What benefits do these kinds of programs provide, and which one is right for your startup?

 We’ve outlined what to expect from each type of program below.

 Accelerator programs help founders -who demonstrate potential for rapid growth - with expert advice, training, mentoring, networking, and often financial support, too.

 Usually, startup accelerators work with founders for a set timeframe - typically between three to six months - to ‘accelerate’ their growth, and help build a business to the point where it is investment-ready and scalable.

-In the early stages, startups are often given a small seed investment, which can be used to fund research, marketing, fine-tune a product, or hire new staff.
+In the early stages, startups are often given a small seed investment, which can be used to fund research, marketing, fine-tune a product, or hire new team members.
 In return, accelerators will usually receive a small share in the business.

 By becoming part of an accelerator program, startups can gain access to investors, networking opportunities, skills development, and advice from industry experts.

 Founders Factory’s accelerator is slightly different to the norm.
 We addressed a global market gap prioritising three main areas: